senlin-lin/BINARY/README.md

 Follow these instructions to install BINARY, PySODB, and SOView in your Conda environment.

+For more information on how to use BINARY, please visit the [official documentation](https://binary-tutorials.readthedocs.io/en/latest/index.html).

 ## 1. Extract BINARY installation package:

 ```bash